Warfare in the ancient Iberian Peninsula: As mercenaries

-Mercenary life is recorded as a custom of Iron Age Hispania, particularly in the central area of the Iberian peninsula.
+Mercenary life is recorded as a custom of Iron Age Hispania, particularly in the central area of the Iberian Peninsula.
 Departing from the native tribe and applying to serve in others was a way for economically disadvantaged youth to escape poverty and find an opportunity to use their fighting skills.
 Soldiers would not work individually, but in small-sized units formed by friends and relatives, managed by their own chiefs and keeping their cultural traits.
-Starting from the 5th century BC, mercenary life would become a social phenom in Hispania, with great numbers of fighters from distant lands coming to join the armies of Carthage, Rome, Sicily, and even Greece, as well as other Hispanic peoples.
+Starting from the 5th century BC, mercenary life would become a social phenom in Hispania, with high numbers of fighters from distant lands coming to join the armies of Carthage, Rome, Sicily, and even Greece, as well as other Hispanic peoples.
 They are repeatedly described by authors like Strabo and Thucydides as being among the best fighting forces in the Mediterranean area, as well as, according to Livy, the most battle hardened unit in the Carthaginian military.
 Polybius also cites them as the reason for Hannibal's victory in several battles during the Second Punic War.
-He would use strategically their particular talents, arranging Balearic slingers as skirmishers, Celtiberian horsemen as heavy cavalry, and Lusitanians as mountain troops, among others.
+He would strategically use their particular talents, arranging Balearic slingers as skirmishers, Celtiberian horsemen as heavy cavalry, and Lusitanians as mountain troops, among others.

+As Roman soldiers

+Even before the end of the conquest of Hispania, Roman armies started drafting native auxilia among their allied tribes, valuing them for the same reasons they had been coveted as mercenaries.
+After complete Romanization of the peninsula, Hispania became the main source of military manpower for Rome other than Italy itself, with military service replacing mercenary work as the main way out for Hispanics to achieve prosperity and martial glory.
+Hispanics (Hispanorum) stood out particularly during the mandates of Julius Caesar and Augustus, for whom they served as bodyguards, and peaked in the campaigns of Trajan and Hadrian, who were raised in Hispania themselves.
+The peninsula only ceded its place in the Roman military machine with the Migration Period in the 3rd century, after which Germanic peoples progressively outnumbered them in the imperial army.